Sophia Magdalena of Denmark: Early tenure as Queen

-In the famous diary of her sister-in-law, Princess Charlotte, Sophia Magdalena is described as beautiful, cold, silent and haughty, very polite and formal, reserved and unsociable.
+In the famous diary of her sister-in-law, Princess Hedwig Elizabeth Charlotte, Sophia Magdalena is described as beautiful, cold, silent and haughty, very polite and formal, reserved and unsociable.
 When she performed her duties as Queen, her sister-in-law, Hedwig Elizabeth Charlotte of Holstein-Gottorp, described her as "Forced to meet people".

-She preferred to spend her days in solitude whenever she could.
+Sophia Magdalena preferred to spend her days in solitude whenever she could.
 She had two very intimate friends, Maria Aurora Uggla and Baroness Virginia Charlotta Manderström, but otherwise rarely participated in any social life outside of what was absolutely necessary to perform her representational duties.
 She frequently visited the theater, and she also had a great interest for fashion.
 As a result of this, she was somewhat criticized for being too vain: even when she had no representational duties to dress up for and spend her days alone in her rooms, she is said to have changed costumes several times daily, and according her chamberlain Adolf Ludvig Hamilton, she never passed a mirror without studying herself in it.
-She was also interested in literature, and educated herself in various subjects: her library contained works about geography, genealogy and history, she educated herself in Swedish, English, German and Italian and regularly read French magazines.
+She was also interested in literature, and educated herself in various subjects: her library contained works about geography, genealogy and history.
+She educated herself in Swedish, English, German and Italian, and regularly read French magazines.
 According to Augusta von Fersen, Sophia Magdalena was quite educated, but she was not perceived as such because she rarely engaged in conversation.

 In 1784, after the King had returned from his trip to Italy and France, the relationship between the King and Queen soured.
 At this time, Gustav III spent more and more time with male favorites.
 In 1786, this came to an open conflict.
 The King had taken to spend more time at intimate evenings with his favorite Gustaf Mauritz Armfelt, from which he excluded her company.
 When he gave some of her rooms at the Royal Palace to Armfelt, Sophia Magdalena refused to participate in any representation until the rooms were given back to her, and she also banned her ladies-in-waiting from accepting his invitations without her permission.

 In 1787, she threatened him with asking for the support of the parliament against him if he took their son with him to Finland, which she opposed, and the year after, she successfully prevented him from doing so.
 She also reprimanded him from allowing his male favorites to slander her before him.